NaleVex/NaleVex/README.md

-- 👋 Hi, I’m @NaleVex, 27yo, Russia
+- 👋 Hi, I’m @NaleVex, 28yo, Russia
-- 👀 I’m interested in making some useful things like bots for discord and games
+- 👀 I’m interested in making some useful things like bots for discord, telegram and games
 - 🌱 I’m currently learning Python and GoDot script, not very good tho for this time.
 - 💞️ I’m looking to collaborate on game projects in GoDot
 - 📫 Idk why but you can find me in discord: FunApple#6412